 Source: International Journal of Constitutional Law, Volume 5, Issue 3, July 2007, Pages 419–452

-Since the 2019 Anti-Extradition Protests in Hong Kong, hundreds and thousands of pro-democracy protesting Hongkongers have demonstrated extraordinary virtues of bravery, perseverance, and resiliency against the Chinese Communist Party (CCP).
-The blood and sweat of those fearless protesters serve as a firm reminder that all of us must take action in safeguarding the fundamental values of freedom and democracy from the expansionist and aggressive behaviors of the CCP.
+Since the 2019 Anti-Extradition Protests in Hong Kong, countless pro-democracy protesters have shown remarkable courage, persistence, and resilience against the Chinese Communist Party (CCP).
+Their sacrifices serve as a powerful reminder of the importance of protecting freedom and democracy from the CCP’s aggressive expansion.

-Despite political crackdowns and the increasingly authoritarian control that sweep across Hong Kong since the introduction of national security law, Hong Kong Parliament Electoral Organizing Committee believes that:
+Despite the escalating political repression and growing authoritarian control in Hong Kong following the introduction of the national security law, the Hong Kong Parliament Electoral Organizing Committee maintains that:

 Vision and Mission

-Via a transparent, democratic and inclusive mechanism, EOC aims to empower and support Hongkongers in the establishment of Hong Kong Parliament (HKP) and assist the elected members in carrying out their roles and functions on this democratic and safe political platform.
+Through a transparent, democratic, and inclusive approach, the EOC seeks to empower and assist Hongkongers in forming the Hong Kong Parliament (HKP), while supporting elected members as they fulfil their roles and functions within this secure and democratic platform.